 Recurrence is divided into three categories:

 - Distant recurrence: This refers to cancer that has spread (metastasized) to areas farther away from where your cancer was first found

 - Local recurrence: The cancer reappears in the same place it was first found or very close by

 - Regional recurrence: Cancer occurs in the lymph nodes and tissue located near your original cancer

 In some cases, recurrence can still be cured.
 Even if it cannot be cured, treatment may be able to slow the cancer’s progress to prolong and improve your quality of life.

 Following your doctor’s orders regarding nutrition, exercise and medication is essential in caring for your cancer and working to keep it controlled.
 But sometimes, its progression is something you can’t change.

-“If cancer recurs, you can’t blame yourself,” said Dr. Hanna.
+“If cancer recurs, you can’t blame yourself,” said Dr. George.
 “You may be taking care of yourself and doing everything right, but cancer can be unpredictable and aggressive.
 We will be here for you through all the ups and downs in this fight.”

 Screening is Still the Best Way to Reduce Your Risk